dasarih/my-portfolio/README.md

-# my-portfolio
+# Hemadri Dasari's portfolio
-My professional portfolio
+This is my professional portfolio.
+IT USES AWS and ReactJS.